 - Learn about body movements and taking direction through Mommy & Me Exercise classes

-- We love visiting different children’s museums and science centers for hands on play and STEM learning.
-Below just a handful of posts on some of our favorite museums for children under 2, both locally and when we traveled.
+- Visiting children’s museums and science centers for hands on play and STEM learning.
+Below are just a handful of posts on some of our favorite museums for children under 2.

 We also love reading books as a way to reinforce certain topics after a trip or learn more about something after seeing it.
-Check out our reading inspiration page for more.
+Check out our page of children’s travel books for more.